CoDrone EDU Thanksgiving Harvest: From Field to Feast

 Add timing!
 See which team can complete the full harvest with the best time without crashing or skipping any crops.

-Part 2: The Smart Harvest (Intermediate)
+Challenge 2: The Smart Harvest

 Challenge Extension: